erebuseternal/walters/Reinforcement_Learning_Intro/notes.md

 - Try out step penalized grid world

 Also, just as a side note, I should do the coding as I have the lectures.
 Otherwise I just end up forgetting and having to watching the lectures over again (like I'm having to do now...)
 So just keep a steady pace, and it's really a lot of fun and not frustrating, so no need worrying about getting into a "fugue" state. :)

+### November 15, 2019
+In building the TD(0) model I realized that you really have to allow them to explore _a lot_.
+If you don't they'll create cycles and quickly learn those cycles over everything else which gets incredibly annoying.
+So just a note to remember.

+#### Accomplished Today
+- Built Monte Carlo and TD(0) methods
+- Tried them on basic and costly worlds

+#### Goals for Next Time
+- Build approximation method for TD(0)
+- See how far you can get on the final project (tomorrow is a 5 hour day)